typesAreSpaces/z3-proofs2latex/README.md

     $ make proof_cpp
 ```

 There is an issue with the varwidth in the implementation using the proof from the Cpp api.
+The system doesn't automatically detect the optimal varwith.
 You can change, if needed, this variable by changing _varwidth in z3-proof-parser-sexpr.y

 Currently, it supports the logic "QF_UFLIA".